junder-git/game1_ZenSassJ/README.md

 This project contains a full SpacetimeDB setup with three containers:
 1. SpacetimeDB - The database and server platform
 2. Rust Server Module - The game logic written in Rust
-3. TypeScript/Three.js Client - The 3D frontend client
+3. TypeScript/Three.js Client - The 3D frontend client with Nginx

 ## Project Structure